Test case prioritization using test case diversification and fault-proneness estimations: Empirical study

+In Section~\ref{sec:background_defect_prediction}, tree-based ensemble methods were introduced and in Section~\ref{sec:prop_def_pred_method} the classification model was further looked into.
+It is clear that the performance of models varies on different datasets, therefore to choose between tree-based ensemble methods, we selected three major models and compared their performance on our dataset.
+The selected models are Random Forest, CatBoost, and XGBoost where in this section a comparison between these tree-based models is presented.

+The training and evaluation process is repeated separately on every version of each project.
+For each version of a project, the training set consists of data instances of older versions of that project and data instances of other projects.
+The idea is to maintain the model's generalization over all projects in the earlier stages and it further improves on average as new versions are added to the training set.
+We will refer to this type of classification as \textit{online}.
+The other type of execution of the classification algorithm, denoted by \textit{offline}, is to only use other projects in the training set and does not require iterating over versions.
+The offline execution type is only used to measure the impact of adding the previous versions into the training set.

+We principally evaluate the defect prediction method performance by Matthews Correlation Coefficient (or MCC in short).
+MCC is the binary version of the Pearson Correlation Coefficient that measures the similarity between the predicted labels and the true labels.
+This evaluation metric works well in the imbalanced dataset cases and has been suggested for usage in defect prediction applications~\cite{yao2020assessing,yao2021impact}, and also used in other fields~\cite{boughorbel2017optimal,chicco2017ten}.

+A comparison between the classification algorithms is shown in Table~\ref{tab:dp_comparison}.
+Interestingly, the offline runs have a good enough result without having seen any of the project instances and solely depending of data instances of other projects.
+This indicates that overfitting has not occurred in our classification models, because the training and evaluation instances are very different in this case.

+It is observed that the online models have improvements over the offline models in most cases, which is reasonable due to feeding more training data for the online models.
+The best model among the six candidate models in terms of the MCC score, is the online XGBoost model, therefore we select this model for our further experiments.

-Table~\ref{tab:dp_performance} shows an overview of the properties of the learning process.
+Table~\ref{tab:dp_performance} shows a detailed overview of the properties of the learning process of online XGBoost model on all projects.
 Column \textit{Evaluation versions} show the number of versions that evaluation is done on the project.
-The number of input samples in different versions varies as is equal to the number of classes in which metrics have been computed as feature vectors and given as input to the learning process.
-Column \textit{Min input samples} and \textit{Min input samples} show the minimum and the maximum number of input samples used in the learning process for each project.
+F1-score is also measured for each project and the results are nearly identical to the MCC score.